kurdin/console-remote/README.md

 <a href="http://console.re">Console.Re</a> connector (client) script works in **<a href="#supported-platforms">all major browsers</a>** (desktop or mobile) and **node.js** servers running on Linux, Mac, and Windows.

 _Note:_ This is a client script, not a server.
 With this code, you can connect and send messages to any **project-channel-name** you want on our public `http://console.re` server, you can see your logs at `http://console.re/project-channel-name`.
-If you need your own private server please look at this.
+If you need your own private server please look at this: <a href="https://github.com/kurdin/console-remote-server">https://github.com/kurdin/console-remote-server</a>

 _Warning:_ **Use Console.Re for development and testing environments only.
 IT WONT WORK ON PRODUCTION WEBSITES AND SERVERS.**